Skip to content

 A Self-Catering Gem

-If you prefer to have more space and are looking for a home from home where you can enjoy some time out rather than a hotel stay, this family home is perfect.
+If you prefer more space and are looking for a home-from-home where you can enjoy some time out rather than a hotel stay, this family home is perfect.

 With a fully equipped kitchen, WiFi and patio it’s unusual to find a property like this.
 With four double bedrooms, it’s perfect for a family and is within walking distance of all the major attractions.